mamcer/mamcer.github.io/_posts/2018-04-21-continuous-delivery-mvc-parameters-tfs.md

 I will explain step by step how to put in place the Continuous Delivery process explained in my previous post in a Continuous Integration & Delivery tool.
 In this case Microsoft Team Foundation Server.

+You can download or clone the code of the project included in the examples from [GitHub](https://github.com/mamcer/emptyapp).

 ## Create a build plan

 Our first step is to create a Build Plan.
 This plan is responsible to generate the artifacts, a deployable version of our application.